-The Office for the Arts is part of the Department of Infrastructure, Transport, Regional Development and Communications.
-The Office for the Arts' develops policies and delivers programs that encourage excellence in the arts, help to protect our cultural heritage and support public access to, and participation in, arts and culture in Australia.
+The Office for the Arts is part of the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+The Office for the Arts develops policies and delivers programs that encourage excellence in the arts, help to protect our cultural heritage and support public access to, and participation in, arts and culture in Australia.
 This is achieved through the delivery of strategic advice, policy development, effective program and grants management, regulatory management and collaborative stakeholder engagement.